maitrikjpatel/DevNotes/JS.md

 	alert( Symbol.keyFor(Symbol("name2")) ); // undefined, the argument isn't a global symbol
 	```

 #### Methods

 - Functions that are stored in object properties are called “methods”.
 - Methods allow objects to “act” like object.doSomething().
-- Methods can reference the object as this.
+- Methods can reference the object as "this".

 #### The "this" Keyword

-- The keyword this acts as a placeholder, and will refer to whichever object called that method when the method is actually used.
+- The keyword "this" acts as a placeholder, and will refer to whichever object called that method when the method is actually used.
-- When a function is declared, it may use this, but that this has no value until the function is called.
+- When a function is declared, it may use "this", but that "this" has no value until the function is called.

 ```
 let user = {